-The following abbreviations, when used i were written out in full according to applicable laws ce of this certificat e, shall be construed as though they TEN COM - as tenants in common UNIF GIFT MIN ACT.
-Cust odian TEN ENT - as tenants by the entireties (Cust) (Minor) JT TEN -as joint tenants with the right of survivorship and not as tenants in common Act(State) Additional abbreviations may also be used though not in the above list.
-For value received, hereby sell, assign and transfer unto PI-EASE INSERT SOCIAL SECURITY OR OTHER IDENTIFYING NUMBER OF (PLEASE PRINT OR TYPEWRITE N AWIE AND ADDRESS, INCLU DING ZIF CODE, OF ASSIGNEE) shares of the capital stock represented by the within Certificate, and do hereby irrevocably constitute and appoint to transfer the said stock on the books of the within i named Carnaration with f II nouse of suboti Attorney to transfer the said stock on the books of the within i named Corporation with i in power of substi tution in the premise 5.
-Dated X UE NAME AS AMOUNT IN THE SA THE SIGNATURE TO THIS ASSIGNMENT MUST CORRESPOND WITH TI ELIGIBLE GUARANTOR INSTITUTION (Banks.
-Stockbrokers, Savings and L Den Associations and Credit Unions).
-CE OF THIS CERTIFICATE. .
-THE SIGNATURE(S) MUST BE E GUARANTEED BY AN SIGNATURE GUARANTEED:
+The following abbreviations, when used i were written out in full according to applicable laws in the inscription on the face of this certificate, shall be construed s or regulations. l as though they TEN COM - as tenants in common UNIF GIFT MIN ACT Custodian TEN ENT - as tenants by the entireties (Cust) (Minor) JT TEN "as joint tenants with the right of survivorship and not as tenants in common Act(State) Additional abbreviations may also be used though not in the above list.
+For value received, hereby sell, assign and transfer u nto PI-EASE INSERT SOCIAL SECURITY OR OTHER IDENTIFYING NUMBER OF # ASSIGNEE: shares of the capital stock represented by the within Certifi ficate, and do hereby irrevocably constitute and appoint to transfor the said stock on the books of the within named Corporation with full power of substitution in the premis Attorney as to transfer the salu stock on the books of the within namea Corporation with juit power of substitution in the premis ea.
+Dated

+X THE SIGNATURE TO THIS ASSIGNMENT MUST CORRESPOND WITH THE NAME AS WRITTEN UPON THE FACE OF THIS CERTIFICATE.
+THE SIGNATURE(S) MUST BE GUARANTEED BY AN ELIGIBLE GUARANTOR INSTITUTION (Banks, Stockbrokers, Savings and Loan Associations and Credit Unions).

+SIGNATURE GUARANTEED: